louis-prudhomme/Ray/README.md

 ## Usage

-1. Import the framework into the class: `import IBANValidator`
+1. Import the framework wherever you want to use it: `import Ray`
-2. Test the IBAN:
+2. Test the IBAN as such:

 ```swift
 let validIBAN = "AL90208110080000001039531801"